 Displaying live OEE data on the shop floor is particularly beneficially to machine operators.
 Though it also benefits others in production, such as team leaders, supervisors, maintenance technicians, and managers.

 The key to this benefit is rather straightforward.
 In the near past, machine operators manually filled out forms with data to calculate OEE.
-Collection and collation of this data allowed us to produce and distribute reports.
+The collection and collation of this data allowed us to produce and distribute reports.
 It was helpful for analysis and monitoring trends over time but did not provide an opportunity to correct problems as they occurred.
 In short, this restricts a company from acting in the moment to fix a problem, which is one of the common mistakes in OEE calculation.

 Moreover, with real-time views of performance, machine operators tend to be more invested in keeping the data in the system accurate.
 It is also common for healthy competition to either improve on past performance or another shift’s performance.